ashraffyi/Data-Engineering-Capstone-Project/README.md

 2. [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://aws.amazon.com/marketplace/pp/USA-Hospital-Beds-COVID-19-Definitive-Healthcare/prodview-yivxd2owkloha)
 3. [fips-codes](https://github.com/kjhealy/fips-codes)

-This project I will tackel the ETL procress using the following tools:
+This project will tackel the ETL procress using the following tools:
  - [AWS CloudFormation](https://aws.amazon.com/cloudformation/): allows you to use programming languages or a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
 This gives you a single source of truth for your AWS and third party resources.
  - [Apache Airflow](https://airflow.apache.org/): Platform created by the community to programmatically author, schedule and monitor workflows.
  - [Amazon Redshift](https://aws.amazon.com/redshift/): The most popular and fastest cloud data warehouse
  - [AWS Data Exchange](https://aws.amazon.com/data-exchange/): makes it easy to find, subscribe to, and use third-party data in the cloud.
 Qualified data providers include category-leading brands such as Reuters, who curate data from over 2.2 million unique news stories per year in multiple languages; Change Healthcare, who process and anonymize more than 14 billion healthcare transactions and $1 trillion in claims annually; Dun & Bradstreet, who maintain a database of more than 330 million global business records; and Foursquare, whose location data is derived from 220 million unique consumers and includes more than 60 million global commercial venues

-we are going to work with US immigraton data from the year 1994.
-We have facts such as visa types, transport modes, landing ports, us state codes, country codes.
-Apart from the sas7bdat formatted immigration data we have us airport information and us demographics data.
-We are going to parse SAS descriptor files for all the dimensions and sas7bdat files for all the facts.
-The tools we are going to use here are Apache Spark, Apache Airflow, Amazon Redshift, Amazon S3.

-We will be reading, parsing and cleaning the data from local file systems, Amazon S3 and transferring data to redshift tables in AWS.
+We will be reading, parsing and cleaning the data from S3 buckets, Amazon S3 and transferring data to redshift tables in AWS.
 We will be orchestrating the flow of data through Apache Airflow DAGs.

-Finally we will be using some SQL queries to extract some valuable stats and graphs from the data itself.

 ### Prerequisites